cpritchett/jeti/README.md

 * GCE
 * OpenStack

+Nearly all plugins should return JSON, they may have just not been tested yet with full cloud configurations.
+Help validating these is welcome.

 If you validate that a plugin is working (or has some limitations), let us know with a pull request or even just a GitHub ticket.
 Plugins that get no users or tickets after a full year may be deleted.